Is It Wrong to Get Married the Same Month as My Brother?

 Comment from u/NaturesVividPictures

 In navigating family conflicts, it’s important to understand the psychological concept of 'emotional contagion,' where individuals can unconsciously adopt the emotions of those around them.
-Research published in the Journal of Experimental Psychology demonstrates how emotional states can influence group dynamics.
+Research published in the Frontiers in Psychology demonstrates how emotional states can influence group dynamics and interpersonal relationships.

 Thus, if one family member feels upset, others may also experience similar feelings.
-Being aware of this phenomenon can aid in diffusing tensions by fostering positive interactions and reframing conversations around wedding planning.
+Being a

 Comment from u/perkicaroline